Home | Member Updates | Former employees may be entitled to EA pay increases

 employee, the earlier agreement can no longer apply.
 The Court observed that the dichotomy between ‘’applies’’ and ‘’covers’’ in s 58(2)(a) and 58(2)(b) of the FW Act reflected the dichotomy between coverage and application noted by the HCA in Aldi Foods.
 In the current circumstances, the selection of 1 July 2019 as the operative date for the first pay increase under the new agreement was ‘’hardly coincidental’’, given that the nominal expiry dates of the two previous agreements was 30 June 2019.

-Reference to the Explanatory Memorandum and interpretation principles
+Reference to the explanatory memorandum and interpretation principles

 The Full Court further referred to Paragraph 196 of the Explanatory Memorandum to the FW Act, which provides that: